jwworth/jakeworth/content/blog/about.md

 Hi there!
 I'm Jake. 👋

-I am an Army veteran, self-taught programmer, and consultant working at [Hashrocket][hr] in Chicago.
+I am an Army veteran, self-taught programmer, and consultant working remotely at [Hashrocket][hr] in Chicago.

 I strive to be reliable, positive, systematic, a great listener and problem